Jiayulllll/food-app/README.md

 - Database: MongoDB
 - Development environment: Vite

+In the /food-backend, you can run:

+### `npm run server`

-In the /food, you can run:
+In the /food-front, you can run:

 ### `npm run dev`

 Runs the app in the development mode.\
 Open [http://localhost:5173](http://localhost:5173) to view it in your browser.

+In the /admin, you can run:

+### `npm run dev`

+Open [http://localhost:5174](http://localhost:5174) to view it in your browser.

+to update the menu,
+to change order status,
+to add/delete the delivery postcode.

 ### `npm test`